 - Be effective writers

-- Be able to produce analytical work across the spectrum of domestic and international political issues
+- Be able to produce analytical work on both domestic and international political issues

 Majors in political science may earn departmental honors by completing the following requirements: